Texas DPRIT Passed

 Medicaid Reimbursement for Care Planning and Cognitive Assessments

-Only 33% of Texans living with Alzheimer’s are aware they have the disease.
-Early intervention can provide individuals living with dementia more time to plan for the future, adopt lifestyle changes, participate in clinical trials, and live more fully with a higher quality of life for as long as possible.
+Early intervention can provide individuals living with dementia more time to plan for the future, adopt early lifestyle changes, participate in clinical trials and live more fully with a higher quality of life for as long as possible.
 Medicare beneficiaries in Texas have access to a billing code that covers cognitive assessments and care planning.
 However, individuals under 65 relying on Medicaid do not have access to this critical service.
-With current promising treatments only effective in the early stages of Alzheimer’s disease, getting an early diagnosis is more important than ever.
-The Alzheimer’s Association is calling on state lawmakers to establish a pathway for reimbursement on Medicaid with CPT Billing Code 99483, which would reimburse providers for care planning and cognitive assessments for patients not enrolled in Medicare.
+With current promising treatments only effective in the early stages of the disease, getting an early diagnosis is more important than ever.
+The Alzheimer’s Association is calling on state policymakers to add CPT Code 99483 to the State Medicaid plan.

 Find My Chapter